dackq/express-code-challenge/readme.md

 Because docker containers have their own filesystem, in order to run the tests on the server you will need to connect a new bash terminal to the server container.

-To do this run the following script:
+To do this run the following script *while the server is already running*:

 `npm run connect`